WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/02-democracy/03-constitution.md

        incoming emails, or forwarding to the appropriate exec member.
     4. Be the Returning Officer for elections unless running for a position themselves.
     5. Be responsible for producing newsletters/emails to all the Society’s members informing them of upcoming events.
+    6. Assume any responsibility and/or obligation of the President, should the President declare absence.
+    7. The Secretary will temporarily assume the role of Acting President until the President states they are fit to continue.
+    8. Act as a secondary point of contact for other Warwick SU societies.

 14. The Hires Manager shall: